Helikopter Service Flight 165

 Helikopter Service Flight 165 was a crash of a Sikorsky S-61 helicopter into the North Sea, 78 NM northwest of Bergen, Norway, on 26 June 1978.
 The aircraft was en route from Bergen Airport, Flesland to Statfjord A, an offshore oil platform.
 The accident was caused by a fatigue crack in a knuckle joint, causing one of the rotor blades to loosen.
 All eighteen people on board were killed in the crash.

+Aircraft

+The helicopter involved in the crash was a 2-year old Sikorsky S-61 that was manufactured in 1976 and had logged approximately 10,000 flight hours at the time of the incident.